 There are 20,000 house fires in Canada in an average year, resulting in 300 deaths and more than $500 million of property damage.
 Smoke and toxic gases kill more people than flames do.
-Breathing even small amounts of smoke and toxic gases can make you drowsy, disoriented and short of breath.
+Breathing even small amounts of smoke and toxic gases can make you drowsy, disoriented, and short of breath.

 Does your family know how to escape if there were a fire in your home?
 You may have only a few minutes to get out safely once the smoke alarm sounds.

-It is now law to install a CO detector in your home.
 For more information on Carbon Monoxide and Fire Safety visit the Office of the Fire Marshal

 To reduce fire risk during a power outage: